Azure/apim-lab/apim-lab/2-developerPortal/apimanagement-2-1.md

 ### User Experience

-Let's experience how your users will navigate through your portal
+Let's experience how your users will navigate through your portal, in order to do this, *** we recommend opening a private tab in your browser or using another browser, to avoid seeing the admin/edit version of the portal. ***

 #### Anonymous User